tcjennings/tcjennings.github.io/about.md

 ---
-layout: post
+layout: page
-title: The Intranet of Stuff
+title: About The Intranet of Stuff
 permalink: /about
 ---
 # The Intranet of Stuff